mail-in-a-box/mailinabox/docs/index.md

 	git clone https://github.com/tauberer/mailinabox
 	cd mailinabox

-Now you've got the Mail in a Box source code stored on your server.
+Now you've got the Mail-in-a-Box source code stored on your server.
 The next command starts the automatic configuration of the server:

 	sudo scripts/start.sh